-Short chain acyl-CoA dehydrogenase (SCAD) deficiency is one of a group of inherited protein alterations that affect the mitochondria’s ability to generate cellular energy from fats during stress, illness and fasting.
-In children with SCAD deficiency, the first step in the final round of breaking down fats is reduced or missing.
-Fortunately, this loss of function toward the end of the process means that SCAD defect usually has less impact than fat oxidation disorders that occur earlier in the process.
+Short chain acyl-CoA dehydrogenase deficiency is one of a group of inherited protein alterations that affects the mitochondria’s ability to generate cellular energy from fats during times of stress, illness, and fasting.
+In children, the first step in the final round of breaking down fats is reduced or missing.
+Fortunately, this loss of function toward the end of the process means that the SCAD defect usually has less impact than other fatty acid oxidation disorders that occur earlier in the process.

 Today, the majority of SCAD patients in the U.S. are identified right after birth by the expanded newborn screening program.
 A blood spot is obtained from the infant’s heel and sent to a laboratory for screening before the infant goes home from the birthing facility.
-The diagnosis involves an analysis of two fat products, butrylcarnitine and ethylmalonic acid, that tend to accumulate in blood and urine of infants with a SCAD deficiency.
+The diagnosis involves an analysis of two fat products, butrylcarnitine and ethylmalonic acid, that tend to accumulate in the blood and urine of infants with this deficiency.
 Because pure SCAD alterations are considered benign, many newborn screening programs no longer report infants with butrylcarnitine elevations, especially those with lesser changes.
-However, butrylcarnitine and ethylmalonic acid can accumulate in other metabolic defects besides SCAD.
-As a result, infants or children with symptoms of fat oxidation disorders, along with increased levels of these two metabolites may be referred for further study to rule out other metabolic syndromes.
+Because butrylcarnitine and ethylmalonic acid can accumulate in other metabolic defects besides SCAD, infants or children with symptoms of FAODs, along with increased levels of these two metabolites may be referred for further study to rule out other metabolic syndromes.

-At present, SCAD deficiency is considered a benign condition with no characteristic symptoms that need to be treated.
+At present, this deficiency is considered a benign condition with no characteristic symptoms that need to be treated.

 At the International Network for Fatty Acid Oxidation Research and Management, we suggest finding more information on current clinical trials at ClinicalTrials.gov.
 This website will have studies from both private and government-funded studies.